Hiccups is also known as Hiccoughs

 - Swallow one teaspoon of white granulated sugar.
 According to the medical study, this sugar home remedy resulted in hiccups stopping in 19 out of 20 hiccups patients.
 This tip is from The New England Journal of Medicine.

 - First, you put your hand in a fist with your thumb sticking out.
 Push it just above your collar bone.
 Last, With your fist still in-place and pressing, breathe until your hiccups stop.
 P.S.
-That tip was submitted by 10-year old Sarah V.
+That tip was submitted by a 10-year old girl.

 - 1 teaspoon of white table sugar or brown sugar